Fredy-Z/HttpProxy/README.md

 ## HTTP Proxy

-A http proxy written with socket.
+An http proxy written with socket.

 #### USAGE:
 ```